decompals/decompedia/projects/nintendo-64/dinosaur-planet/dll-format.md

 title: DLL Format
 description: Dinosaur Planet's custom DLL format.
 published: true
-date: 2025-01-20T01:32:52.043Z
+date: 2025-01-20T01:38:17.013Z
 tags:
 editor: markdown
 dateCreated: 2025-01-20T01:32:52.042Z
 ---

 # DLL Format
 Each DLL is found inside of DLLS.bin.
 The file itself does not contain a header or a way to locate a DLL inside.
-Instead, the individual DLLs can be located by using the information in DLLS.tab which contains offsets for this file.
+Instead, the individual DLLs can be located by using the information in [DLLS.tab](/projects/nintendo-64/dinosaur-planet/dlls-tab) which contains offsets for this file.

 An individual DLL contains the following: